alirezax2/AzureIdentityTutorial/README.md

 In practice, many modern implementations use both protocols together.
 OpenID Connect is used for authenticating the user, while OAuth 2.0 is used for authorizing access to specific resources.
 This combination provides a comprehensive solution for both authentication and authorization in web and mobile applications.

+## Client Type:
+**Public Client:** Typically used for mobile or desktop apps where the client secret can't be securely stored.
+**Confidential Client:** Used for server-side applications where the client secret can be securely stored. use client credentials (client_id and client_secret) that are only applicable for confidential clients

+### Steps to Configure as a Confidential Client
+Azure Portal Configuration:
+Go to the Azure Portal.
+Navigate to Azure Active Directory > App registrations.
+Select your application.
+Under Authentication, ensure that you have configured a platform (like Web) with the correct redirect URIs set.
+Under Certificates & secrets, ensure you have a client secret generated.
+Flask App Configuration:
+Ensure you are using the correct libraries and configuration for a confidential client in your Flask app.
+Use client_id, client_secret, and tenant_id in your configuration.